-- Turn off and unplug all non-essential electrical equipment in your work area. - Discontinue all work in fume hoods and cap all open containers.

-- Close hood sashes. - Close lab refrigerators and freezers and avoid opening them. - Make sure experiments are stable and do not create uncontrolled hazards. - Shut down experiments that involve hazardous materials or equipment, which automatically restarts when power is available.
+- Turn off and unplug all non-essential electrical equipment in your work area. - Discontinue all work in fume hoods and cap all open containers. - Close hood sashes. - Close lab refrigerators and freezers and avoid opening them. - Make sure experiments are stable and do not create uncontrolled hazards. - Shut down experiments that involve hazardous materials or equipment which automatically restarts when power is available.

 If the power does not return within 10 minutes, evacuate the building.
-The Building Emergency Coordinator with the assistance of the Wing and Floor Leaders will make a verbal announcement to evacuate.
+The Building Emergency Coordinator with the assistance of the Department Leaders will communicate with building occupants either verbally or by text to make sure everyone evacuates.